Ericode99/lab03/README.md

 #### Execution

-- the following line has to be executed in the terminal for the code to work with the LGL: `python`
 - To run the programm in `example_3_3.as` run the following command in the terminal in the vm/ directory: `python assembler.py ../exercise_3/example_3_3.as ../exercise_3/output_3_3.mx python vm.py ../exercise_3/output_3_3.mx -`

 ## 4 New features - Debugger